freenas/freenas-docs/userguide/system.rst

   :guilabel:`+` button to add more attachments.

 Click :guilabel:`Submit` to generate and send the support ticket to iXsystems.
-This process can take several minutes, depending on the debug file size.
-A pop-up window provides a clickable URL to the ticket on the `iXsystems Support page <https://support.ixsystems.com/>`__.
+This process can take several minutes while information is collected and sent.

+After the new ticket is created, a clickable URL to the ticket is shown for viewing or updating with more information.
+An `iXsystems Support <https://support.ixsystems.com/>`__ account is required to view the ticket.
 Clicking the URL prompts to log in or register with the support portal.
-Use the URL to view or add more information to the report.

 .. index:: Proactive Support